Manuel Semedo

-Manuel Semedo Da Veiga (born 20 January 2000) is a French professional footballer who plays as a forward for Championnat National 2 club Les Herbiers.
+Manuel Semedo Da Veiga (born 20 January 2000) is a French professional footballer who plays as a forward for Championnat National 3 club St Ouen l'Aumône.

 Club career

 On 5 November 2019, Semedo signed his first professional contract with Sochaux.
 He made his professional debut with Sochaux in a 2-2 Ligue 2 tie with Rodez AF on 19 September 2020.
 In July 2021, he signed for USL Dunkerque, following a trial.
 In September 2022, he signed for Les Herbiers VF.

 International career

 Born in France, Semedo is of Cape Verdean descent and eligible to represent Portugal as well.
 He was called up to a training camp for the France U17s and Portugal U18s without making an appearance for either.